 UPDATED 12/05/2020 - adjusted right to work checks were originally announced to be ending on 16th May 2021 but, in response to feedback across many sectors, the Home Office have announced that they will end on 20 June 2021.
 This news article has been updated accordingly.

-The Home Office have announced that the temporary adjustments to right to work (RTW) checks due to COVID-19, which allows a check to be undertaken remotely, are ending on 31 August 2021.
+The Home Office have announced that the temporary adjustments to right to work (RTW) checks due to COVID-19, which allows a check to be undertaken remotely, can continue until 30 September 2022.

 While the end of being able to carry out 'adjusted' checks is unfortunate, there are some positive elements to highlight.

-We therefore recommend as a short term measure that departments and faculties conduct as many RTW checks as possible for prospective employees and casual workers before the 31 August deadline using the Covid adjusted RTW rules.
+We therefore recommend that departments and faculties conduct as many RTW checks as possible for prospective employees and casual workers before the 30 September 2022 deadline using the Covid adjusted RTW rules.

 The second positive aspect is that for EU/EEA staff with Settled/Pre-Settled visas or those staff with a Biometric Residence Permit (BRP cards) it is possible to conduct a RTW check via the new Home Office online RTW portal which allows remote checks.
 Guidance on the online RTW check process is found on our guidance on 'How to complete a right to work check'

 For staff who do not fall in this category, RTW checks can still be conducted remotely by original RTW documents being sent recorded postal delivery to the person conducting the RTW check.

 - A reminder that expired British passports are acceptable as a RTW document (individuals may be less reluctant to send old/expired passports via the post).